THE SONS OF THE KINGDOM

 It is in the heart of Satan to want to lord it over his fellows.
 People who desire to be preeminent, to be exalted over their fellow saints, are reflecting the seed of Satan.

-And there was also a strife among them, which of them should be accounted the greatest.
+Now there was also a dispute among them, as to which of them should be considered the greatest.
 (Luke 22:24)

 What a terrible tare to be found among those closest to the Lord—the desire to be accounted the greatest!
 Personal ambition, envy, supplanting, competition, the lust to be chief, may be the worst sin of all.
 What horrible deeds have been performed throughout history both in the Church and in the world because someone desired to be exalted above his or her fellows!
 Not one trace of this satanic seed will be left in the Kingdom of God.
 All aspects of stubborn, unteachable arrogance will be hurled into the fire by the messengers of God.